 Highly compatible – Virtually any fluorescent fixture can be modified to work with these lights.

 Increased functionality – They are dimmable and work wonderfully with lighting control systems.

-Most Expensive Option – Similar to Type B tubes, these lights require more extensive installation but cost more.
+Most Expensive Option – Similar to Type B tubes, these lights require more extensive installation and also cost more because you are buying more parts.
 However, you can recoup some of this cost through the tubes’ efficiency and by using energy-saving control systems.

 Chart Comparing the 3 Primary Options

 If you are not sure which option is best for you and want some flexibility, you might consider going with a Type D LED Tube (combo of Type A and Type B).

 Type D: LED tube can work off an existing compatible ballast and also off direct line voltage (combo of Type A and Type B)

 With Type D LED tubes you can install them with your current compatible ballast in place (Type A), and when/if the ballast burns out you can bypass that and wire the fixture to direct line voltage (Type B).